 Veronica Rotman is a marine scientist and PhD candidate at the University of Auckland, researching how microplastics move through Aotearoa, from the mountain to the sea.
 Her prior work spans experimental studies on fish physiology, investigations of plastic ingestion in wild fisheries, and ecosystem-scale assessments.
 She has contracted to NIWA and spent 5 years on the Sustainable Seas National Science Challenge Stakeholder Panel, helping to connect research, policy, and community in shaping better national ocean governance.

-Veronica is a TEDx speaker and ocean advocate who translates research into compelling narratives for broad audiences.
+Veronica is a National Geographic presenter, TEDx speaker and ocean advocate who translates science and policy into compelling narratives for broad audiences on her social media channel NZ Ocean News.
 She has represented Oceania at the United Nations Ocean Conference, delivered keynotes, and spoken at events ranging from the Hauraki Gulf Forum, to the Aotearoa Sustainable Development Goals Conference, and Seaweek.
 Her commentary has appeared in national media, including radio and television, and her writing highlights issues such as shifting baselines, and intergenerational justice.

 Veronica lectures in marine science and sustainable aquaculture, with experience designing and delivering both degree-level courses and certificate programmes.
-She co-created and taught aquaculture training for Mana Whenua in the Muriwhenua, supporting rangatahi and kaumatua to gain industry-ready skills and launch local ventures.
-Her tea
+She co-created and taught aquaculture training for Mana Whenua in the Muriwhenua, supporting all ages from rangatahi to kaumatua to gain industry-ready skills and launch local vent

 Veronica lectures in marine science and sustainable aquaculture, with experience designing and delivering both degree-level courses and certificate programmes.
-She co-created and taught aquaculture training for Mana Whenua in the Muriwhenua, supporting rangatahi and kaumatua to gain industry-ready skills and launch local ventures.
-Her teaching integrates Mātauranga Māori shared by local leaders with scientific knowledge, empowering learners and building the capacity of future ocean guardians.
+She co-created and taught aquaculture training for Mana Whenua in the Muriwhenua, supporting all ages from rangatahi to kaumatua to gain industry-ready skills and launch local ventures.
+Her courses integrate Mātauranga Māori shared by local leaders with her scientific knowledge, empowering learners and building the capacity of future ocean guardians.

-My research, teaching, and communication all come back to restoring balance.
-Through science, I trace how microplastics move through water bodies and organisms, Through education, I help empower others with the skills to care for the ocean.
-And through storytelling, I try to remind us all that ocean health is inseparable from human health.
+My research, teaching and communication all come back to restoring balance.
+Through science, I investigate how human pressures move through and affect marine and freshwater systems, from microplastics to wider ocean challenges and solutions.
+Through education, I help equip others with the knowledge and skills to care for the ocean.
+As a co-founder of NZ Ocean News and a National Geographic presenter, I use storytelling to make ocean issues accessible, connect people with the moana, and remind us that ocean health is inseparable from human health.

-At the heart of my work is the principle of tūpuna pono — striving to be good ancestors.
-For me, this means holding intergenerational equity as a compass: ensuring the decisions we make today safeguard abundance, wellbeing, and joy for our mokopuna.
+At the heart of my work is the principle of tūpuna pono — striving to be good a ancestor.
+For me, this means holding intergenerational equity as a compass: ensuring the decisions we make today safeguard abundance, wellbeing, and joy for our mokopuna (grandchildren).

 Every minute underwater reminds me what is at stake — and every opportunity to teach, research, or speak is a chance to shift how we relate to the ocean.
 My “why” is simple: to ensure that my grandchildren inherit an ocean of abundance, joy, wonder and beautiful kaimoana.

-I design and deliver engaging learning experiences that equip communities, schools, and institutions with practical tools to protect our waters, from the mountains to the deep sea.
-This includes school talks, rangatahi workshops, citizen science programs, and the development of high-quality resources and academic curricula.
-My focus is to empower students with knowledge to thrive in their role as kaitiaki.
+Veronica designs and delivers engaging learning experiences that equip communities, schools and tertiary institutions with practical tools to care for our waters, from the mountains to the deep sea.
+Her work spans school talks, rangatahi workshops, citizen science initiatives, and the development of high-quality tertiary programmes and academic curricula, including lectures, laboratory and fieldwork, assessments and supporting coursework.
+Her focus is to empower students with the knowledge to thrive in their role as kaitiaki.

 Send me a message or ask me a question using this form.
 I will do my best to get back to you soon!